-Spawning BCT were collected from Manning Meadow Reservoir in 2019 in a constructed fish trap in Timber Creek, a small perennial tributary to the reservoir.
+Spawning BCT were collected from Manning Meadow Reservoir in 2020 in a constructed fish trap in Timber Creek, a small perennial tributary to the reservoir.
 Trapping and spawning dates are summarized in Table 2.
 The inlet trap included compartmentalized pens where fish could be collected, sorted, and held until spawning (title page).
 Utah Division of Wildlife Resources (UDWR) personnel or other government agency volunteers visited the site daily while the inflow trap was in operation.

-Egg collections were conducted on July 2 and 8.
-The egg take operation was supervised by Glenwood Fish Hatchery personnel.
-Spawning was conducted by personnel from Egan Fish Hatchery.
+Egg were collected from trapped BCT on June 16.
+Only one egg take was scheduled due to efforts to avoid crew congregations during the COVID-19 pandemic.
+Trapping was supervised by Glenwood Hatchery personnel, while spawning was conducted by personnel from Egan Hatchery.
 All BCT were sorted and ripe fish were spawned using standard state methods (Figure 2).
 Females were generally paired with males at a ratio of 2:1 in spawn groups; eggs and milt were generally pooled from 10 females and 5 males at a time.
-Ovarian fluid was collected for disease testing from 60 females on July 2.
+Ovarian fluid was collected for disease testing from 60 females on June 16.
 Fluid was pooled from 5 females at a time, per standard pathogen protocol.
-Eggs were water hardened for at least one hour and then transported to the Fountain Green Hatchery isolation station for incubation.
-The eyed eggs were then moved to the Glenwood Fish Hatchery for further rearing.
-All BCT were stocked as fingerlings in fall 2019.
+Eggs were water-hardened for at least one hour and then transported to the Fountain Green Hatchery isolation station for incubation.
+The eyed eggs were later moved to the Glenwood Hatchery for hatching and rearing.
+All BCT were stocked as fingerlings in fall 2020.

 Disease certification was completed as required by standard protocol, including a 60-fish lethal sample and ovarian fluid from 60 females.
-Disease work was conducted by personnel from the Fisheries Experiment Station, Logan, Utah.
+Disease work was conducted by personnel from the Fisheries Experiment Station.
 The lethal sample for disease certification was obtained from the trend net survey conducted concurrently with spawning activities.
-Timber Creek and Manning Creek below the spillway were inspected for New Zealand mudsnails and other AIS as per UDWR protocols.
+Timber Creek and Manning Creek below the spillway were inspected for aquatic invasive species as per UDWR protocols.